Finally, how many efficiencies supercomputers have? And, what do they measure?: Analogies with the case of modern vs classic science

 \subsection{Quantal nature of computing time}

 In computing, the cooperation of components needs some kind of synchronization.
-Typically, a central clock (with clock domains and distribution trees) are used.
+Typically, it uses a central clock (with clock domains and distribution trees).
 In today's technology, the length of the clock cycle is in the $ns$ range, so they seem to be quasi-continuous for the human perception.
-In some applications, for example when attempting to imitate the parallel operation of the nervous system, the non-continuous nature of computing time comes to the light.
-In that case the independently running neurons must be put back to their biological scale, i.e., they stop at the end of the "integration grid time" values, and distribute their result to the peer neurons.
-This introduces a "biological clock time", which is about a million-fold longer than the "processor clock time", and limits the achievable parallelization gain.
-The effect is noticeable only at vast number of cores.
-The limit is conceptual, but made much worse with the "communication burst" the appearance of the simultaneous need of communication in the neural networks represent.
+In some applications, for example, when attempting to imitate the parallel operation of the nervous system, the non-continuous nature of computing time comes to light.
+In that case, the independently running neurons must be put back to their biological scale, i.e., they stop at the end of the "integration grid time" values, and distribute their result to the peer neurons.
+This synchronization introduces a "biological clock time", about a million-fold longer than the "processor clock time", and limits the achievable parallelization gain.
+The effect is noticeable only at a vast number of cores.
+The limit is conceptual but made much worse with the "communication burst": the appearance of the simultaneous need for communication in the neural networks represents.
 For details see~\cite{VeghBrainAmdahl:2019}.